Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Coverage of the neural network posterior

 The base distribution is again a standard normal distribution in $\mathbb{R}^n$.
 It is transformed to another distribution in $\mathbb{R}^n$ that itself corresponds to the flat distribution on the $n$-sphere once it is stereographically projected.
 Then follows the stereographic projection, and finally the intrinsic flow on the sphere.
-The first two flows from the standard normal in $\mathbb{R}^n$ to the flat distribution on the sphere can be combined without actually invoking a Riemannian manifold flow which normally would involve the calculation of the gram matrix $J^T J$ where $J$ would be the jacobian of the given manifold mapping.
-To to so, the distributions in the plane are first written in spherical coordinates.
+The first two flows from the standard normal in $\mathbb{R}^n$ to the flat distribution on the sphere can be combined without actually invoking a Riemannian manifold flow which normally would involve more complicted Jacobian factors \footnote{Only an appropriate $\mathrm{sin}(\theta)$ factor is required for the log-determinant update.}(see eq. \ref{eq:manifold_density_update}).
+To do so, the distribution in the plane is first written in spherical coordinates.
 The radial coordinate of the Gaussian distribution in $\mathbb{R}^n$ is then transformed to $\theta_{d-1}$ on the sphere, while the remaining angular coordinates $(\theta_1, \ldots, \theta_{d-2}, \phi)$ stay unchanged.
 The end result of these transformations turns out to be (see appendix \ref{appendix:spheres} for a derivation)

-for the special cases of the $1$-sphere and $2$-sphere, respectively.
-For higher-dimensional spheres, no analytical function for the radial part can be written down, but individual sub-parts of the flow are analytical.
-Evaluations and inverses can be obtained using bisection and a potentially Newton iterations if derivatives are desired.

-To demonstrate coverage, fig. \ref{fig:coverage} (a)+(b) illustrate expected versus actual coverage for learning a 2-d (position) and 3-d (position and 1-d direction) posterior in the supervised learning setting.